Johnny Carson: Carson uncensored on satellite

+Filmography

+Television work as character

+Carson played himself in the 1964 film Looking for Love.
+He was also a surprise guest on the 1970s Bob Hope television special Joys! (a parody of the hit movie Jaws).
+Guests on the broadcast included Groucho Marx, George Burns, Telly Savalas, Milton Berle, Red Buttons, Don Adams, Steve Allen, and Harry Ritz, The special was written and produced by Hal Kanter.

 Controversies and feuds

 Carson often made jokes at the expense of other celebrities.
-In 1980, Carson backed out of a deal to acquire the Aladdin Hotel & Casino in Las Vegas, and a competing group led by Wayne Newton successfully bought the property.
-According to lawyer Henry Bushkin, Carson became annoyed that he was often portrayed by the media as having "lost" the deal and reacted by telling jokes on his show about Newton, who had spent a great deal of effort building a masculine image.
-This created something of a high-profile feud between Carson and Newton.
+In 1980, Carson backed out of a deal to acquire the Aladdin Hotel & Casino in Las Vegas, and a competing group led by Wayne Newton bought the property.
+According to lawyer Henry Bushkin, Carson became annoyed that he was portrayed in the media as having "lost" the deal and reacted by telling jokes on his show about Newton.
+This led to a feud between Carson and Newton.
 Years later, Newton appeared on Larry King Live, declaring that "Johnny Carson is a mean-spirited human being.
 And there are people that he has hurt that people will never know about.
 And for some reason at some point, he decided to turn that kind of negative attention toward me.
 And I refused to have it."
-Newton has often told of personally confronting Carson; after the final straw, Newton barged into Carson's office at the NBC studios and threatened to beat him up unless the jokes stopped.
-They did; but only after Carson, who had compiled a 10–0 record as a boxer in the Navy, laughed at him.
+Newton has often told of confronting Carson; ultimately, Newton barged into Carson's office at the NBC studios and threatened to beat him up unless he stopped making such jokes.

 On February 27, 1982, Carson was arrested for drunk driving on La Cienega Boulevard, near Beverly Hills; he was released on his own recognizance.
-Carson pleaded no contest to the charges, and in October 1982, received a sentence of three years probation, a fine of $603 and was required to attend a driver's education alcohol program.
-Carson's driving privilege was restricted to driving only to and from work and the alcohol education classes for a period of 90 days.
+Carson pleaded no contest to the charges and, in October 1982, received a sentence of three years probation, was fined $603, and was required to attend a driver's education alcohol program.
+Carson's driving privilege was restricted to driving only to and from work and alcohol education classes for a period of 90 days.

-Perry Mason actor Raymond Burr became angry over Carson's continuing fat jokes about him and he only appeared on The Tonight Show twice, in 1968 and 1976.
+Perry Mason actor Raymond Burr became angry over Carson's continuing jokes about his weight, and he appeared on The Tonight Show only twice, in 1968 and 1976.